CPSECapstone/GreasyStallions/README.md

 ## Style guide
 #### Spacing
-- tabs 4 spaces
+- Tabs 4 spaces
-- put spaces around = sign in assignments
+- Put spaces around = sign in assignments
   - ex. let x = 1;
-- put spaces around operators
+- Put spaces around operators
   - ex. x = 1 + 1;
-- make lines < 90 chars
+- Lines should be < 90 chars
-- indent extended from > 90 char lines by 1 space
+- Indent extended from > 90 char lines by 2 spaces

 #### Variable names
-- make meaningful variable names
+- Use meaningful variable names
-- for multiword variable names use camelCasing
+- Use camelCasing for multiword variable names
-- be consistent with abreveations in variable names
+- Be consistent with abbreviations in variable names

 #### Others
-- don't leave debugging console.logs in main branch code
+- Remove console.logs in main branch code after debugging